-Cost, Safety, Privacy and Mental Health - Key concerns about Moki addressed by the founders
+Cost, Safety, Privacy and Mental Health - Key concerns about Moki addressed

 When we were developing Moki, we knew there would be some recurring worries that parents and teachers might have.
 After all, this kind of whole-school approach to measuring physical activity had not been tried before, and the truth is, we had some concerns of our own!